syncopika/visual_novel_maker/README.md

 *SetScene.<b>changeCharacter</b>(name, characterSrc)*

 Takes two parameters. *name* is a string containing a specific character's name. *characterSrc* is a string containing the path to the character's sprite image.
 Use this method to change a character's sprite if they are already displayed.
 For example, if you want a character to have an expression change, use this method.

+*SetScene.<b>playAudio</b>(audioSrc)*

+Takes one parameter. *audioSrc* is a string that contains a path to a music file.
+Use this method if you want to play a new audio file and don't require that it occurs simultaneously with a background/character/dialog change.

+*SetScene.<b>playEffect</b>(audioSrc)*

+Same as above, but for a sound effect file.

 <hr>